dmbarbour/wikilon/docs/ABC_Minimalist.md

 * a block both affine and relevant is called 'linear'
 * block compositions preserve substructure

-We could model a general copy or drop function that ignores substructure by prefixing with `[] cons {&nss}` (and unwrapping our copies).
-But the weak types could help developers isolate many errors.
+We can then model a general copy or drop function that ignores substructure by prefixing with `[] cons {&nss}` (and unwrapping our copies).
+But developers will be able to reason about substructure except where they explicitly choose to bypass it, and it will be a lot easier to search and find every relevant bypass by searching for clients of the `{&nss}` within a subprogram.

-## Recognizing Errors and Static Type Safety

-Early detection of errors is very useful for software engineering.
-Ideally, we want to find errors before evaluation, or even during edits.
-If not that, we need to recognize error conditions dynamically, during evaluation, such that we can report, flag, count, and highlight the errors.

-With term rewriting, we might understand an error as a 'stuck' computation - a computation that produces no values, no matter how many inputs it receives.

-### Programmer Specified Errors
+### Runtime Errors

 Programmers might specify errors to indicate: